syncfusion-content/wpf-docs/wpf/SfDiagram/Gridlines.md

 Gridlines

-Gridlines are horizontal and vertical lines behind the diagram elements.
-They provide visual guidance when dragging or arranging objects on the diagram surface.
+Gridlines are horizontal and vertical lines behind the Diagram elements.
+They provide visual guidance when dragging or arranging objects on the Diagram surface.

 ![](Gridlines_images/Gridlines_img1.png)
 {:.image }